-The bill, H.B.
-No. 128, introduces Chapter 795 to the Government Code, which establishes regulations regarding sister-city agreements between governmental entities in Texas and foreign countries or communities.
-It defines key terms such as "foreign adversary," which includes countries like China, Iran, North Korea, and Russia, as well as any country designated under Chapter 2275.
-The bill encourages sister-city agreements with countries that are allies of the United States, including major non-NATO allies and Taiwan, while prohibiting agreements with foreign adversaries or communities in those countries.
+H.B.
+No. 128 introduces Chapter 795 to the Texas Government Code, establishing regulations regarding sister-city agreements between governmental entities and foreign countries or communities.
+The bill defines key terms, including "foreign adversary," which encompasses countries such as China, Iran, North Korea, and Russia, as well as any country designated under Chapter 2275.
+It outlines the state's policy to promote sister-city agreements with allies of the United States, including major non-NATO allies and Taiwan, while prohibiting agreements with foreign adversaries or their communities.

-Additionally, the bill mandates that any governmental entity currently engaged in a sister-city agreement with a foreign adversary must withdraw from that agreement by October 1, 2025.
+Additionally, the bill mandates that any governmental entity currently engaged in a sister-city agreement with a foreign adversary must withdraw from such agreements by October 1, 2025.
 This provision is set to expire on January 1, 2027.
-The overall intent of the legislation is to promote positive international relations while safeguarding against potential risks associated with partnerships with adversarial nations.
-The act is scheduled to take effect on September 1, 2025.
+The act is scheduled to take effect on September 1, 2025, following its passage in both the House and Senate.

 Statutes affected: Introduced: ()